galaxyproject/training-material/topics/admin/tutorials/data-library/tutorial.md

 > ### {% icon tip %} Tip: Do you not see a directory here?
 > We pre-created a directory for someone registered as `admin@example.org`, but if you are logged in with an account registered with a different email, you'll see nothing.
 >
-> You can fix this by going into /libraries/user and `ln -s admin@example.org whatever-email-you-used`
+> You can fix this by going into /libraries/user and `cp -Rv admin@example.org whatever-email-you-used`
 > Then it should appear in Galaxy.
 {: .tip}